-Divided Attention requires the brain to focus and react to particular details—matching colors, shapes, fill patterns—while at the same time ignoring competing information.
+Divided Attention is one of the exercises from BrainHQ’s Attention category.
+Divided Attention challenges your brain to focus in on and react to particular details—matching colors, shapes, and/or fill interiors—while at the same time dismissing competing information within a time limit.

 Here’s how the exercise works: